Cash Conversion Cycle Calculator

 What does a shorter cash conversion cycle mean?

-A lower CCC indicates the company recovers cash faster, improving liquidity.
+A lower CCC indicates the company recovers cash faster, improving liquidity and reducing the need for external financing.

 Can the cash conversion cycle be negative?